Jen and Sylvia Soska: Biography

 Jen and Sylvia Soska were born on April 29, 1983 in Canada.
 The twins graduated from Argyle Secondary School.
 Their love of horror began at an early age, when their mother gave in to their constant begging to watch Poltergeist.
 Initially, they tried becoming actresses and extras, but were unsatisfied with the stereotypical twin roles they were being offered.
 They decided to work in the horror movie field soon thereafter.

 Dead Hooker in a Trunk

 Jen and Sylvia briefly attended film school and wrote and directed Dead Hooker in a Trunk as a final project.
 The film was shot for $2,500 and released by IFC.
-It received an overall rating of 80% from critics at Rotten Tomatoes (4 fresh and 1 rotten review).
+It received an overall rating of 80% from critics at Rotten Tomatoes (4 positive and 1 negative review).
 The twins starred in the film as twin sisters – Badass (Sylvia) and Geek (Jen).
 Highly inspired by Robert Rodriguez's Rebel Without A Crew, the Soskas sought out El Mariachi star Carlos Gallardo to play the character God.

 An absurdist dark satire, Dead Hooker in a Trunk originated as a faux trailer the sisters created, annoyed when their film school cut the budget for their final project.
 The film had a screening cancelled by one movie theater in Saskatoon after the theater received anonymous complaints.